-A randomized, controlled trial of an electronic HIV pre-exposure prophylaxis care system among rural men who have sex with men
+A randomized, controlled trial of an electronic HIV pre-exposure prophylaxis care system among men who have sex with men in rural and small town areas

 ePrEP is a home-care system for PrEP that will allow rural MSM to initiate and maintain PrEP clinical care without requiring travel to a clinician office or to a laboratory for testing. ePrEP combines a home care system for behavioral surveillance and home specimen collection/shipping for laboratory tests with app-based telemedicine and patient management.